UBC-MDS/pythcat/README.md

 ### Functions
 The following 4 functions are included in our package.

-1. `misscat`: This function provides a summary of missing values in the dataset and drops rows or columns if the number of the missing values exceeds the input threshold.
+1. `misscat`: This function provides a summary of missing values in the dataset and drops rows if the number of the missing values exceeds the input threshold.

 2. `suscat`: Datasets could include erroneous values such as outliers.
 This function detects suspected erroneous numeric data in user-chosen columns.